 A Better Chance connects students in grades 4-9 with over 300 private schools.
 They don’t award scholarships, but they help students find schools and financial aid.

 If you would like to send your child to a religious school, turn to help from religious organizations.

 The Partners in Excellence Scholarship Program helps Catholic students in Baltimore pay for private school.
 This program awards students with an average of $2,100 per year.

 Online Private School

 Students interested in receiving an online education can apply to win a scholarship at K12 International Academy.
 The K12 Scholarship Program awards four full-time scholarships for students entering 9th grade.
 Students must have a minimum GPA of 3.0 and show financial need.

-Private school tuition can be exorbitant.
-If you are lacking the means to afford your child’s private school education, don’t give up.
+Private school tuition can be costly.
+If you are lacking the means to afford a private school education, don’t give up.
 Opportunities to receive financial aid do exist if you look hard enough and put in the effort.